-This chapter contains information about the included accessories as well as guidelines for charging the battery, and how to replace the modules.
+This chapter contains information about the included accessories as well as guidelines for connecting the mains adapter, for charging the battery, and for attaching the carrying strap.

 2.1 Delivered Accessories

 The instrument is delivered in a shipment container together with various accessories depending on the order.
 When unpacking the first time, it is recommended to check these accessories against the list(s) below.